 Wangs

-671 Union St
+Address: 671 Union St

 Looking for some of the best comfort food in Park Slope?
-Grab take out from Wangs where you can find the beautiful combination of Southern comfort food combined with east Asian flavors.
+Grab take out from Wangs where you can find the beautiful combination of Southern comfort food combined with East Asian flavors.

 I love KFC, not the Colonel Sanders kind, but Korean Fried Chicken.
 Living in Seoul for over 2 years we had our fair share of Korean fried chicken which is cooked with its savory crackly crust painted with a layer of sweet and spicy sticky sauce.
 Oh, and don’t forget the side of pickled radishes to cleanse your palate between bites.